You may wonder do Cocker spaniels smell?

 Be warned, if you think that the smell is bad beforehand then, when the glands have been ‘squeezed’ the smell will be enough to make even a strong stomached human vomit.
 It really is that bad.

-Do cocker spaniels make the house smell?
+Do Cocker spaniels make the house smell?

 Whether or not a Cocker spaniel will cause a house to smell depends on a few factors.